huucp/zalo-ai-landmark/README.md

 # zalo-ai-landmark
-Team Phoenixxxx's solution for Landmark Identification problem of Zalo AI Challenge contest.
+Team Phoenixxxx's solution for Landmark Identification problem of Zalo AI Challenge contest.<br/>
-This work based on the baseline solution of TiepVuHuu at https://github.com/tiepvupsu/zalo_landmark
+This work based on the baseline solution of Tiep Vu at https://github.com/tiepvupsu/zalo_landmark <br/>